 Con: Inadequate management

-Oftentimes in a small agency, there is only one or two people in the management team overseeing the whole process.
-This might mean that they do not have time to check in thoroughly with each employee and the work they do.
+Oftentimes in a small agency, there are only one or two people in the management team overseeing the whole process.
+This might mean that they do not have time to check-in thoroughly with each employee and the work they do.
 Without a dedicated management team, there is a greater risk of mismanaging occurring.

 Pro: More control and flexibility